webplatform/docs/css/functions/grayscale/index.md

 value between 0 and 1 or percentage up to 100% controls the extent of the gray effect.}}
 {{CSS_Function
-|Content=This CSS property value is reflected in the following example:
+|Content=This CSS property value is reflected in the following image:

  filter: grayscale(1);
  filter: grayscale(100%); /* same */